florian25686/es_limit_aggregation_search/README.md

 # Elasticsearch aggregations sort demo
-This repo illustrates how to sort/limit elasticsearch aggregations to only show search results in the top half of the scores
+This repo illustrates how to sort/limit elasticsearch aggregations to only show search results in the top half of the scores.

 # Information
 This project is based on symfony's docker setup [README from Symfony](README_symfony.md) with an addition for elasticsearch